 The industry essentially said that they hold the entire foreigner population responsible for recent incidents of scams and in turn exonerates any Korean national.
 From a western stand point this seems like trying to swat a fly off your nose with a shot gun withought any though for your head.
 But in this case it somehow made sense to punish the many to get at the few.
 When the policy went into effect this fall it wasn't long before the short-sightedness was made apparent and criticized:

 When a Chinese resident in Korea went to an ATM machine run by the Korea Post during the Chuseok holidays, he was taken aback by a text that appeared on the screen asking him to confirm his identity at the service counter.
-Since it was a holiday, the post office was closed, leaving him without cash throughout the break.
+Since it was a holiday, the post office was closed, leaving him without cash throughout the break. ...
+But the blameless Chinese man felt it was discrimination.
+"They treat us as if we're some kind of imposters," he said.
+Korea Post says it only meant to protect innocent citizens from fraud, but admitted the measures could have affected another innocent group.

 The policy is suspended but there are other laws still in place that specifically target the foreigner community based on an institutionalized foreigner fear; consider the foreigner-illusive credit card: